flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 #### Revisiting old paradigms

 There's a recurring subject found in noteworthy writings from 2005 like 'Inside the Xbox 360' by Jon Stokes [@cpu-stokes] or 'Understanding the Cell Microprocessor' by Anand Lal Shimpi [@cpu-shimpi], and that is the **lack of out-of-order execution** that once debuted in early PowerPC chips like Gekko, but for some reason is completely absent in Cell & Xenon.
-If you recall from the [Gamecube article](gamecube#features) (which I wrote two years ago), Gekko is an out-of-order CPU, meaning it's able to analyse the instruction stream as instructions come in, and subsequently re-order them to better distribute the load of Gekko's internal units.
+If you recall from the [GameCube article](gamecube#features) (which I wrote two years ago), Gekko is an out-of-order CPU, meaning it's able to analyse the instruction stream as instructions come in, and subsequently re-order them to better distribute the load of Gekko's internal units.

 By then, CPU cores employing out-of-order execution were in the order of the day (_pun intended_).
 IBM's PowerPC 604 (1994) brought it to high-end Macintosh computers, Intel's P6 (1995) introduced it to the x86 line and MIPS implemented it with the R10000 (1996) CPU, a successor of the R4000 (found on the [Nintendo 64](nintendo-64#cpu)).
 Afterwards, all of a sudden, Cell and Xenon arrive with an in-order execution style... _care to explain_?